zedeus/nitter/README.md

 nimble build
 ```

-To run, `./nitter`
+To run, `./nitter`.
+It's currently not possible to change any settings or things
+like the title, this will change as the project matures a bit.
+For now the focus
+is on implementing missing features.

-## Todo
+## Todo (roughly in this order)
+- Search
 - Simple account system with feed (excludes retweets)
+- Twitter "Cards" (link previews)
+- Nitter link previews
+- Server configuration
+- Video support with hls.js
+- Json API endpoints
 - Hiding retweets from timelines
-- Video support with hls.js
-- Twitter "Cards" (link previews)
-- Nitter link preview
+- Themes
-- Server config
+- Emoji support
 - File caching
-- Themes
-- Search
-- Json API
-- Emojis
 - Nitter logo

 ## Why?
 It's basically impossible to use Twitter without JavaScript enabled.
-If you try, you're redirected to the legacy mobile version which is awful both functionally and aesthetically.
-For privacy-minded folks, preventing JavaScript analytics and potential IP-based tracking is important, but apart from using the legacy mobile version and a VPN, it's impossible.
-Using an instance of Nitter (hosted on a VPS for example), you can essentially browse Twitter without JavaScript, while retaining your privacy.
-In the future a simple account system will be added that lets you follow Twitter users, allowing you to have a clean chronological timeline without needing a Twitter account.
+If you try,
+you're redirected to the legacy mobile version which is awful both functionally
+and aesthetically.
+For privacy-minded folks, preventing JavaScript analytics and
+potential IP-based tracking is important, but apart from using the legacy mobile
+version and a VPN, it's impossible.
+Using an instance of Nitter (hosted on a VPS
+for example), you can essentially browse Twitter without JavaScript, while
+retaining your privacy.
+In the future a simple account system will be added that
+lets you follow Twitter users, allowing you to have a clean chronological
+timeline without needing a Twitter account.

 ## Screenshot